MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/dictionary.rst

-The Prosodylab-aligner has two preconstructed dictionaries as well, one for English (`Prosodylab-aligner English dictionary`_) and one for Quebec French (`Prosodylab-aligner French dictionary`_), also see `dictionaries`_ for a list of supported dictionaries.
+The Prosodylab-aligner has two preconstructed dictionaries as well, one for English (`Prosodylab-aligner English dictionary`_) and one for Quebec French (`Prosodylab-aligner French dictionary`_), also see :ref:`dictionaries` for a list of supported dictionaries.

 .. note::

-   See the page on :doc:`generating dictionaries <dictionary_generating>` for how to use G2P models to generate a dictionary from our pretrained models or how to generate pronunciation dictionaries from orthographies.
+   See the page on :ref:`dictionary_generating` for how to use G2P models to generate a dictionary from our pretrained models or how to generate pronunciation dictionaries from orthographies.

 Non-speech annotations